 In a word: no!
 There are more than 10,000 kinds of mold (at least!) in the world, and many kinds are beneficial.
 Unless you can live in a hermetically sealed environment, you are likely breathing small amounts of mold spores every day.
 Most people are not sensitive to this routine exposure to common molds.
 However, some people are allergic to specific types of mold, there are a few types of mold that are toxic to everyone, and some people are sensitive to mold exposure if it's long-term or particularly concentrated.
 So the questions to ask are: first, what kind of mold is present; and second, how much mold is present.
 The best way to determine the answers to these questions is to engage a professional environmental quality inspector - not a mold remediation specialist.
-In the Triad, we recommend Environmental Solutions Group (ESG) for unbiased, high-quality testing and remediation advice.

 The Difference Between Mold and Mildew

 Both mildew and mold refer to fungus growths on surfaces.
 Generally, which word is used depends on the quantity and location the fungus is found.
 Mildew is a surface fungus that is commonly found and easily cleaned - imagine the grey and white stuff that grows in your shower or on paper and old fabric.
 Mold tends to refer to more colorful stuff: darker black, red, green-ish fungus that's a little thicker and furrier.
 Typically, in real estate, we call fungus that's on or in walls or other permanent structures mold.
 We don't typically worry about mildew when it's found in normal places; but when we find mold on structures, we get concerned.